Reproducible-Science-Curriculum/sharing-RR-Jupyter/_episodes/01-sharing-github.md

 > ## 4.1 Create a new sample notebook
 > - At the Jupyter dashboard, click on _New_ button and select a `Python 3` notebook.
-> - In the first cell of the notebok, type the `Python` atatement:
+> - In the first cell of the notebok, enter the following `Python` statement:
 >
 >        print('hello world')
 >
-> - Run the cell to confim that the `Python` statemnt does not have any bugs.
+> - Run the cell to confim that what you entered is free of syntax and other errors.
 > - Save the notebook as "hello_world_binder.ipynb"
 {: .challenge}